blueskullMRX/blueskullMRX/README.md

 - 👋 Hi, I’m @blueskullMRX
 - 👀 I’m interested in tech
 - 🌱 I’m currently learning software engineer
-- 📫 How to reach me amgrout.zakaria@gmail.com
+- 📫 How to reach me discord : blueskull_m9

 <!---
 blueskullMRX/blueskullMRX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.